PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/slim_int8_mkldnn_post_training_quantization.md

 tar -xvf ${MODEL_NAME}_int8_model.tar.gz -C ${MODEL_NAME}
 ```

+To download and verify all the 7 models, you need to set `MODEL_NAME` to one of the following values in command line:

+MODEL_NAME = GoogleNet, mobilenetv1, mobilenet_v2, Res101, resnet50, VGG16, VGG19

 * ### Commands to reproduce benchmark

 You can run `test_mkldnn_int8_quantization_strategy.py` with the following arguments to reproduce the accuracy result on GoogleNet.